ofasgard/CalzoneBlog/blogs/frida-vs-amsi.md

 });
 ```

-There's another angle of attack for us to use, though.
+Or we could take a different approach entirely!
 We don't have to patch the code - we can patch the data, instead.
 As long as the process has scanned something with AMSI at least once, there will be a global variable stored somewhere on the heap that contains an *AmsiContext* object for future use.
-If we can find it, we can corrupt it instead:
+If we can find it, we can corrupt it:

 ```javascript
 var heap = Process.enumerateMallocRanges();